abdullahahsann/Python-Fingerprint-Authentication/README.md

 ## Rights

-I do not own and have not written the code.
+I do not own and have not written most of the code.
 The code belongs to Raffaele Cappelli and is available via the resouces mentioned above.
-I've just made some changes to it.
+I've just made some changes to it and added a little bit of functionality for my own suited use.